-Join transportation leaders from around the commonwealth and the U.S., November 12 – 14 for a discussion of current issues and the solutions necessary to drive Virginia’s economy forward.
+Join transportation leaders from around the commonwealth and the U.S., Nov.
+12 to 14 for a discussion of current issues and the solutions necessary to drive Virginia’s economy forward.

-The 2014 Governor’s Transportation Conference returns to its former home at the Hotel Roanoke and Conference Center in Roanoke, Virginia.
+The 2014 Governor’s Transportation Conference returns to its former home at the Hotel Roanoke and Conference Center.
 Built in 1882, the Hotel’s stately setting has been polished to include a 63,000 square foot meeting space with state of the art technology.

 While the Governor’s conference now moves to different localities annually, the return to Roanoke is highlighted by the opportunity to enjoy the ambience of one of Virginia’s great old hotels.

 You are invited to join Gov. Terry McAuliffe and Secretary of Transportation Aubrey Layne for this annual forum.